fishinwind/workshop/slides/_sources/Classes/class-02.txt

 Getting Help Outside The Terminal
 =================================
 *Use google*.
-Useful sites include:
+Other useful sites include:

 + stackexchange.com
 + biostars.org